Introduction to Pulumi

 As you can see, the declarative code is much simpler and easier to read.
 It also makes it easier to make changes to your infrastructure, as you only need to change the desired state, and the IaC tool will figure out how to achieve it.

-Benefits of declarative programming in IaC
+Benefits of Declarative Programming in IaC

 There are several benefits to using declarative programming in IaC: